dakota2315/web-portfolio/README.md

 ---------

-I created a page using only HTML5 that can be acccesed by any Internet Browser and see it as a web page
+In 2020 I created a page using only HTML5 that can be acccesed by any Internet Browser and see it as a web page;
+this was my first time using github pages when I was Temple University student (just lost access to my first github, so I ported here)

 just point to https://dakota2315.github.io/web-portfolio/